 Show additional information by adding text or labels on nodes and connectors.

-You can add and edit text at runtime.
-You can also mark it read-only if it should not be edited.
+Add and edit text at runtime.
+Also, mark it read-only if it should not be edited.

 Add any number of annotations and align them individually.

 The WPF Diagram has sophisticated alignment options where annotations can be placed: